Tech and IT Job Trends in Canada 2026: Hiring Trends

 Machine learning

-For a full list of more skills and insights, read the full Demand for Skilled Talent report by Robert Half.
+For a complete list of more skills and insights, read the full Demand for Skilled Talent Report by Robert Half.

 Tech and IT job market in Canada 2026: FAQs